urme-b/PulseShift/README.md

 | Pipeline | Python 3.12–3.14 · pandas · NumPy · SciPy · matplotlib |
 | Live data | NWS API · Open-Meteo CAMS (both keyless) |
 | Quality | pytest + coverage · ruff · mypy · pip-audit · GitHub Actions · bootstrap CIs · decision-curve analysis |

+## Limitations

+- **One region.** Trained and validated on Washington DC only; Seoul is a method check, not a deployment — coefficients don't transfer without a refit.
+- **Proxy target.** Bike-share ridership is outdoor mobility demand, not measured exercise; any health reading needs external validation.
+- **Live ≠ training sources.** The app pulls NWS + Open-Meteo; the model was fit on NOAA + CAMS.
+CAMS underreads localized smoke (~150 vs EPA's 196 on 8 Jun 2023), so the within-day AQI effect is, if anything, conservative.
+- **Informational only.** The rails are coarse guardrails — not medical or emergency guidance.
+Follow official advisories.

 ## Roadmap